hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ### Exercise

-- What happens if we change the value of what's inside `x` to 5.
+1. Try changing the value of the variable `x` to 5.
 What happens to `number`?
-- Now try changing `y` to contain the value 10?
+2. Now try changing the value of variable `y` to contain the value 10.
 What do you need to do, to update the variable `number`?

 > ### Notes on variables
 > Variables can be given any name such as `x`, `current_temperature`, or